AlmightyOatmeal/MicroPython_Futaba_NAGP1250/README.md

 This is my first driver, so please be gentle with me. :^)

 There are some minor differences between the various submodels (AA, AB, BA, BB), and I started writing this driver using features that my display didn't currently support.
 This driver doesn't differentiate, so if a feature doesn't work correctly, then it's possible the display does not support the feature or the code might need updating.

+## OMG WHERE DO I GET ONE?

+I got mine from the [Murphy's Surplus](https://murphyjunk.net) [eBay store](https://www.ebay.com/str/murphyjunk).
+I don't know how long this URL will be valid, but the specific item listing where I got mine from is: [https://www.ebay.com/itm/203833526968](https://www.ebay.com/itm/203833526968)

 ## Datasheets